SSE2

-SSE2 (Streaming SIMD Extensions 2) is one of the Intel SIMD (Single Instruction, Multiple Data) processor supplementary instruction sets introduced by Intel with the initial version of the Pentium 4 in 2000.
+SSE2 (Streaming SIMD Extensions 2) is one of the Intel SIMD (Single Instruction, Multiple Data) processor supplementary instruction sets introduced by Intel with the launch of the Pentium 4 in 2000 and the NetBurst-based Celeron processors in 2002.
 SSE2 instructions allow the use of XMM (SIMD) registers on x86 instruction set architecture processors.
 These registers can load up to 128 bits of data and perform instructions, such as vector addition and multiplication, simultaneously.

 SSE2 introduced double-precision floating point instructions in addition to the single-precision floating point and integer instructions found in SSE.
 SSE2 extends earlier SSE instruction set by adding 144 new instructions to the previous 70 instructions.
 SSE2 intends to fully replace MMX, a SIMD instruction set found on IA-32 architecture processors.
 Competing chip-maker AMD added support for SSE2 with the introduction of their Opteron and Athlon 64 ranges of AMD64 64-bit CPUs in 2003.

 SSE2 was extended to create SSE3 in 2004, and extended once again to create SSE4 in 2006.

 Features

 Most of the SSE2 instructions implement the integer vector operations also found in MMX.
 Instead of the MMX registers they use the XMM registers, which are wider and allow for significant performance improvements in specialized applications.
-Another advantage of replacing MMX with SSE2 is avoiding the mode switching penalty for issuing x87 instructions present in MMX because it is sharing register space with the x87 FPU.
+Another advantage of replacing MMX with SSE2 is avoiding the mode switching penalty for issuing x87 (floating point) instructions present in MMX because it is sharing register space with the x87 floating point unit (FPU).
 The SSE2 also complements the floating-point vector operations of the SSE instruction set by adding support for the double precision data type.

 Other SSE2 extensions include a set of cache control instructions intended primarily to minimize cache pollution when processing infinite streams of information, and a sophisticated complement of numeric format conversion instructions.

 AMD's implementation of SSE2 on the AMD64 (x86-64) platform includes an additional eight registers, doubling the total number to 16 (XMM0 through XMM15).
 These additional registers are only visible when running in 64-bit mode.
 Intel adopted these additional registers as part of their support for x86-64 architecture (or in Intel's parlance, "Intel 64") in 2004.

+Windows 8 and Windows 10 required CPUs to support SSE2 and the NX bit, otherwise the Windows kernel is unbootable.